flynx/proxmox-utils/nextcloud/POST_INSTALL.md

   To check see if the /Templates directory is populated.
 - Update Nextcoud to the latest version via Administration settings, this can take more than one run
-- Apply the recommended occ commands, usually:
+- Apply the recommended in Administration settings `occ` commands, usually:
   - `turnkey-occ maintenance:repair --include-expansive`
   - `turnkey-occ db:add-missing-indices`